|

 Framework for Interpolation of Scalar- and Tensor-Valued Images

-In [2] we present a unified framework for interpolation and
+images.
+In [2] we present a unified framework for

 How to Choose Interpolation Data in Images